-Sure, that function is more immediately beneficial to a surfer (hence, “surf watches”), but it’s still useful information for anyone spending time at the sea.
+Sure, that function is more immediately featured on a watch for surfers (hence, “surf watches”), but it’s still useful information for anyone spending time at the sea.

 Rip Curl is a brand that specializes in tide watches, but there are other more traditional watch brands that have expanded into the market.

 Fly fishing for rainbow trout.

 Other G-Shock watches for fishermen:

 In addition to GPS and tide trackers, we’ve already touched on some of the other features that could benefit any fisherman, whether sitting on the dock of the bay or crossing the open ocean.
 Functions like compasses and moon phase trackers have their uses for anyone who spends considerable time pursuing outdoor activities.

 For those fishermen who spend most of their time out on the open sea, there are a plethora of watches available that include even more functions.
 If you’re looking for something that will hold up under rough conditions at sea, there is no better group to look to for recommendations than the Navy.

 Ask most military people, and they’ll tell you the brand of watch they trust most is Casio’s G-Shock.